patronasxdxd/CTFS/docs/platypus.md

 ```

 The underlying mechanism of this check involves the utilization of an internal function
 named `_isSolvent`.
-The boolean variable returned by this function is true when the user's debt is less than or equal to its USP borrow limit.
+The boolean variable this function returns is true when the user's debt is less than or equal to its USP borrow limit.

-Essentially, a user is considered solvent if their collateral is sufficient to cover their debt.
+A user is considered solvent if their collateral is sufficient to cover their debt.
 It's crucial to note that withdrawing collateral
 must not result in any outstanding debt.
 The `emergencyWithdraw` function allows users with debt to withdraw all collateral
-LP tokens without settling the previously borrowed USP associated with that collateral, thereby leaving the protocol in a state of indebtedness.
+LP tokens gained from the flash loan without settling the previously borrowed USP associated with that collateral, leaving the protocol indebted.

 In many decentralized finance (DeFi) protocols, it is typical for a liquidity pool to automatically repay
 a user's debt when they withdraw their funds.
 This mechanism ensures that users cannot withdraw their collateral without
 settling any outstanding debt they might have incurred while using the protocol.

 # proof of concept (PoC)